-Reference Assistance: Professional staff is available for assisting students in their research endeavors.
-Library Orientation: Group library orientation can be arranged for students upon request.

-Bibliographic Instruction: Specific instruction in the use of library collections and reference tools is available for students upon request of the instructor.
+- 1. Reference Assistance: Professional staff is available for assisting students in their research endeavors. - 2.
+Library Orientation: Group library orientation can be arranged for students upon request. - 3.
+Bibliographic Instruction: Specific instruction in the use of library collections and reference tools is available for students upon request of the instructor. - 4.
 Interlibrary Loan: This service is provided for students, faculty, and staff to supplement research needs.
-Inquire at the Reference Department for details.
+Inquire at the Reference Department for details. - 5.
 Media Services: Media staff will have audiovisual equipment needed for classroom usage delivered to sites on campus.
 At least a 24-hour notice is required.
 Videos and DVDs may be reserved one week in advance of the expected need.
-The Library Media Room (Room 002) is also available, on a first-come, first-served basis, for classes or events.

-Reserve Materials: Collateral course reading materials placed on reserve by faculty are maintained at the Circulation Desk.
+The Library Media Room (Room 002) is also available, on a first-come, first-served basis, for classes or events. - 6.
+Reserve Materials: Collateral course reading materials placed on reserve by faculty are maintained at the Circulation Desk. - 7.
 Photocopying facilities for printed materials and micro materials are available in the library.
 A color copier is located on the first floor.
 Users are reminded to observe the restrictions placed on photocopying by the U.S. copyright law.
-The law and interpretive documents are available at the Circulation Desk.

-Online searching of auxiliary databases is available by appointment through the Reference Department to support faculty research.
+The law and interpretive documents are available at the Circulation Desk. - 8.
+Online searching of auxiliary databases is available by appointment through the Reference Department to support faculty research. - 9.
+Students located at off-campus sites have access to Farley Library services online 24/7 at www.wilkes.edu/library.
+Services include digital library holdings and communication with Librarians and support personnel.
+Students may also use ILLiad, the Inter-Library Loan system, to obtain periodical articles not available at Farley Library.
+For students at our Mesa, AZ location, books and other materials can be inter-library loaned through the Mesa Public Library.